 Use a single, inclined manometer or digital manometer with a 4.0 inch water column range.
 Install shutoff valves at the gas orifice (regulator outlet) tap (red), at the venturi inlet tap (blue) and at the venturi throat tap (yellow).
-After installing the shutoff valves, be certain they are closed (see Figure 18).
+After installing the shutoff valves, be certain they are closed (see Figure 17).

 - 1. With the heater off, connect the positive side of the manometer to the shutoff valve on the venturi inlet tap (blue).
 Open the shutoff valve. - 2.
 Loosen the nut on the blower damper to allow for adjustment.
-Turn the boiler on so that the blower is running and the boiler is not firing.
+Turn the boiler on so that the blower is running and the heater is not firing.
 In this unfired condition, adjust the damper until the venturi inlet pressure (blue tap) is 1.2 inches water column. - 3.
 Approximately 40 seconds after the blower starts the gas valves will open.
-The boiler is now firing.
+The heater is now firing.
 If the heater is not running, check all manual gas valves and heater safety devices.
+Ensure proper gas supply pressures according to the table in Section 2.